drfoxvet/drfoxvet-net/site/content/post/what-corona-virus-is-telling-us-a-holistic-veterinary-and-one-health-view.md

   - Public Health
 ---

-Preventing Future Pandemics and Zoonotic Diseases: A One Health Perspective
+Current and Future Pandemics and Zoonotic Diseases: A One Health Perspective
          By Michael W. Fox, BVetMed, PhD, DSc, MRCVS

 SYNOPSIS